freebasic/fbfrog/readme.txt

   or similar that copies over the location automatically
 - Need some high-level way to combine locations into one, etc. which is currently done manually in hParseArgs() at least
-- Add astFilter() to read in a GROUP and produce a new GROUP filtered by 1 or 2 classes (but cloned children of course)?
 - use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
-- Remove hShell(), hMkdir[P], hKill...
 - Since the C parser no longer modifies the tk buffer, could it be turned into an array?
 No, currently it still temporarily re-inserts macro bodies, but is that really needed?